xfbs/blog/_drafts/2018-09-23-tweaking-ffmpeg.md

     -profile:v high -level 4.0

 From what I understand, these flags enable some features in the codec that might not be supported by all video players.
-There is [a table][x264-profile-support] that shows which devices need which settings.
-With these, some of the more fancy features are enabled, but devices before the iPhone 4S might not be able to play them.
+There is a table[^x264-profile-support] that shows which devices need which settings.
+With these here, some of the more fancy features are enabled, but devices before the iPhone 4S might not be able to play them.

     -c:a aac